Skip to main content

 How does the check work?

-The color contrast checks for AA and AAA requirements look at the contrast ratio between text and background color.
 In practice, this means that to be fully automated, the check needs to compare the hexadecimal color code of text with the color code of the background.

 For instance, if the website has a background image, analyzing color contrast becomes more tricky as images are often multi-color.
 In these cases, the check becomes a Potential Issue called “Is there sufficient contrast between the text and background?”